 An estimated 70% of US adults are obese or overweight.
 That’s almost three-quarters of our adult population.
 2National Center for Health Statistics.
 (2016).
 Health, United States, 2015: With Special Feature on Racial and Ethnic Health Disparities.
 U.S. ...continue

 Beyond consuming animals or not consuming animals, we’re consuming too much.
-Our diets consist of soda and candy and salty, sugary, fatty foods, all of which are not consumed in any moderation.
+Our diets consist of soda and candy and salty, sugary, fatty foods.
+None of which are consumed in any moderation.

 Food is treated like any other commodity and the market urges us to consume consume consume.

 And sure, we can appreciate the culinary process and a love for an eclectic mix of tastes and flavors.
 We’re allowed to make food that tastes good and we enjoy eating.

 But at the end of the day, we forget that food is ultimately an energy source for us.
 It’s one problem when the market repeatedly tells us to consume iPhones or Jeeps.
 But we enter a completely new territory when we’re being asked to consumeall of the McDonald’s, Reese’s, and Mountain Dew Kickstart Energizing Midnight Grapes that we can.
 Whatever that even means.

 We have also reached the point where prominent scientists, doctors, and lawmakers have entered the food frenzy to continually urge us to make sure we are consuming enough of these mega-companies’ products to allow profits to continue to rise, regardless of the moral or ethical limits that should probablybe put in place.

 These two factors come together to create one of the most inefficient systems of resource distribution ever.

 Here’s what happens:

 1. The 7.4 billion people on Earth demand food, most of which is derived in some way from animals.
 (This is nothing new of course.
 We’ve eaten animal products for as long as humans and animals coexisted on Earth.)